Skip to main content

 important

-You can use price-based ranking alongside worker group ranking, including pricing weights.
-Anyscale applies ranking strategies in the order specified.
+You can combine price-based ranking with worker group ranking.
+Anyscale applies ranking strategies in the order you specify.
+Earlier rankers take precedence, and later rankers break ties.

 Worker group ranking

 Use worker group ranking to set custom prioritization rules for worker groups.
-This allows you to specify rules that allow for less-preferred instances for fallback or large scaling events while still using your preferred instance types when possible.
-For example, you could configure a workload to prefer reserved capacity instances, then spot instances, and then on-demand instances.
+You can specify fallback ordering so that Anyscale uses less-preferred instances for fallback or large scaling events while still using your preferred instance types when possible.
+For example, configure a workload to prefer reserved capacity instances, then spot instances, then on-demand instances.

-You specify rules in order of ranking preference, with higher-ranked worker groups listed first.
-Node replacement also respects worker group ranking, allowing you to automatically replace lower-ranked nodes with higher-ranked node when they become available.
+Specify rules in order of ranking preference, with higher-ranked worker groups listed first.
+Node replacement also respects worker group ranking and automatically replaces lower-ranked nodes with higher-ranked nodes when they become available.
 See Configure node replacement.

 The following example demonstrates configuring group ranking for three worker groups named spot-worker-1, spot-worker-2, and on-demand-worker.
 In this example, Anyscale prioritizes the spot groups over the on-demand group, but the two spot groups have equal priority.